-We are an integral part of Virginia’s Health Safety Net which includes Virginia’s Community Health Centers (CHCs), nonprofit rural health clinics, community-based providers of primary care, and health departments providing primary care services, and other similar organizations.
+VACHA is an integral part of Virginia’s Health Safety Net which includes Virginia’s Community Health Centers (CHCs), nonprofit rural health clinics, community-based providers of primary care, and health departments providing primary care services, and other similar organizations.

-The Association provides training on topics important to members, such as continuing education for health professionals, Board of Directors responsibilities and revenue maximization.
+VACHA provides training on topics important to members, such as continuing education for health professionals, Board of Directors responsibilities and revenue maximization.

-Technical Assistance and Consulting
+- Technical Assistance and Consulting

-The Association provides ongoing technical assistance and consultation for established centers, and organizing communities, on topics ranging from practice development to marketing to managed care.
+VACHA provides ongoing technical assistance and consultation for established centers, and organizing communities, on topics ranging from practice development to marketing to managed care.

-Provider Recruitment & Locum Tenens
+- Provider Recruitment

-The Association employs a provider recruitment specialist to assist members in securing and keeping health care providers.
+VACHA employs a provider recruitment specialist to assist members in securing and keeping health care providers.
 The Association also facilitates locum tenens (temporary physician) coverage for member centers.

-Cost Savings Through Cooperative Purchasing
+- Cost Savings Through Cooperative Purchasing

-One of the original purposes of The Association was to save its members money.
-That role is still active with the Association offering several cooperative buying programs including: liability insurance coverage, medical and office supplies, reference laboratory services, long distance phone services, patient billing statement preparation, and more.
+VACHA offers several cooperative buying programs including: liability insurance coverage, medical and office supplies, reference laboratory services, long distance phone services, patient billing statement preparation, and more.

-Advocacy and Information
+- Advocacy and Policy

+VACHA provides information, updates and news of vital importance to members.
+Topics range from federal and state legislation to emerging health care trends.
 The Association is a well known key player in primary health care policy development for the improvement of access to primary care and prevention services.